lawrennd/snippets/_information-game/includes/minimal-entropy-density-matrix.md

 $$
 becomes the new observable aligned with the emergent direction.

-This process continues recursively: each new activation adds a direction, and the system’s observable basis expands in a dynamically adapted manner, always aligned with internal information gradients and always orthogonal under the current state.
+This process continues recursively: each new activation adds a direction, and the system's observable basis expands in a dynamically adapted manner, always aligned with internal information gradients and always orthogonal under the current state.

 \subsection{Emergence of Local Structure and Interaction Geometry}

-Once a sufficient number of variables have activated and the system’s internal basis $\{H_i\}$ has expanded, the geometry begins to exhibit structure beyond simple independence.
+Once a sufficient number of variables have activated and the system's internal basis $\{H_i\}$ has expanded, the geometry begins to exhibit structure beyond simple independence.
 Whereas early phases are marked by orthogonal, uncorrelated observables, later phases reveal the onset of interaction geometry: a pattern of coupling among active directions that defines how variables relate and co-vary.

 This is reflected in the off-diagonal structure of the Fisher Information Matrix:
 $$